jakenbear/linkcheck/README.md

 1. Push this repo to GitHub.
 2. Go to [Render](https://render.com/)
-3. Create a new Static Site
+3. Create a new **Web Service** (not Static Site)
 4. Connect your GitHub repo
-5. Set build command to (leave blank for static)
+5. Set build command: `npm install`
-6. Publish directory: . (root)
+6. Start command: `npm start`
 7. Deploy

+The app will be available at your Render URL, serving the static frontend and handling checks server-side.

 ## Usage